Yellow Springs Senior Center

 • Don’t pick up calls from unknown numbers.

 • Don’t click on links in texts, emails, or other messages that are from an unknown source.
-(It's OK to click on links for trusted sources like emails from the Senior Center.)

 • Assume people and companies aren’t who they say.